The personalisation process.

 Why personalisation matters

 Most workplaces already have in place some form of mental health support, which is a testament to our progress as a society.
-EAPs and mental health first aid have helped thousands – if not millions – of employees around the world to find crucial care for critical problems.
+EAPs and work-provided counselling have helped thousands of employees around the world to find crucial care for critical problems.
 Indeed, one in six employees will experience mental ill-health each year, though nowhere near as many reach for EAPs when things get tough.
-This is for many reasons, but most stem from the fact these services rarely feel relevant to people; they tend to focus on big problems and one-size-fits-all solutions.
+This is for many reasons, but most stem from the fact these services rarely feel relevant to people; they're perceived to focus on big problems and emergencies.

 Better prevent problems before they arise.